pik

 Funding Guidelines

-The funding guidelines for the Mentoring Programme for Disabled Leadership describe how the programme and the application process function in detail.
+The guidelines for the mentoring programme describe how the programme and the application process function in detail.

 Network for Inclusive Theatre Partnerships